- Date: Sat 11th May 2024

 A lovely sheep trod/track drops you to the foot of the hillside, before you have to start regaining some height via a diagonal track.
 From here though it’s hands on knees as you’re now onto the ‘Beasts Back’!
 If anyone can run this bit then they really have tamed the Beast!
 Foel Feddau(CP8) is at the top waiting for you to enjoy the views.
 You’ve more or less cracked it now as the highest point Foel Cwmcerwyn is within reach now.
 But!!!
 Remember for 2024, you have the extra ‘hill’ to do, named as the WoD(Wall of Death!!!).
 So, soon after Foel Feddau you descend a long way, to the bottom of a steep sided cwm(hanging valley), where you then have a very steep rough and long climb back up!
 Once you’ve finally got to the summit of Foel Cwmcerwyn then it’s more or less downhill.
 There is the ‘Beasts Watering Hole’ to watch out for though!
 You have been warned!!

-Towards the bottom and just after a minor road crossing there’s the ‘Beasts Lair’!
+Towards the bottom and just after a minor road crossing, you head back through the ‘Beasts Lair’ again!
 A small wooded section which has a lovely twisty track running through it.
 But be wary as some of those roots might catch out some of the weary-legged runners!
 From here it’s a flatter run firstly along a track then the final sprint along the road back to the finishing line on the village green. once you’ve picked yourself up, make your way back to race HQ to where a lovely brew, and cake of your choice awaits those who have come to, ‘Tame the Beast’.

 If you have any questions then please don’t hesitate to contact me via email – [email protected], or via phone- 01437 532 401/07985 782 772.